barbariansubhkaran/Flow_over_circular_obstacles_pisoFoam/README.md

 ![crab pet](https://i.imgur.com/ftjWcRs.gif)

-Meshing done in Salome and simulation in OpenFOAM.
+Meshing was done in Salome and simulation in OpenFOAM.

 To run the case:-
 ```